hackclub/jams-bounty/jams/example.md

-# Title: Build a custom search engine!
+# Build a custom search engine!

 ### Details:
 Outcome: In under an hour, build your own "Google"